-- Non-reusable Session Task: Please refer Session in Informatica article
+- Non-reusable Session Task: Please refer Session article

-- Reusable Session Task: Please refer Reusable Session in Informatica article
+- Reusable Session Task: Please refer Reusable Session article

 For this example, we are going to create Non-reusable Session.
-In order to create Non-reusable Session in Informatica, Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter a unique name for the session.
+To create Non-reusable Session in Informatica, Please navigate to Tasks Menu and select the Create option to open the Create Task window.
+Here you have to choose the Session as Task type (default) and enter a unique name for the session.

-Once you click on the Create button, a new window called Mappings will be opened.
-Here we have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that we are selecting the mapping that we created earlier (in Step 3).
+Once you click on the Create button, a new window called Mappings will open.
+Here we have to select the Mapping you want to associate with this session.
+From the below screenshot, you can observe that we are choosing the Mapping that we created earlier (in Step 3).

-Although we have to configure sources, Target and some common properties, we are not going to explain them here.
-Please refer Session in Informatica article to understand the properties.
+Although we have to configure sources, Target, and some common properties, we are not going to explain them here.
+Please refer to Session article to understand the properties.

-From the below screenshot you can observe that the Remove Duplicates Using Sorter Transformation in Informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the below screenshot, you can observe that the Remove Duplicates Using Sorter Transformation in Informatica workflow is a valid one.
+Now, let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

 From the above screenshot, you can observe that there are only 158 distinct records out of 60398.
 Let see the same by writing the Distinct query in SQL